richgel999/ufo_data/README.md

 * Dr. Donald A. Johnson - Copyright (c) 2012
 * Fred Keziah - Copyright (c) 1958
 * Dr. Jacques F. Vallée - Copyright (c) 1993
-* Richard Geldreich, Jr. - Copyright (c) 2023
+* Richard Geldreich, Jr. - Copyright (c) 2023 - Commercial usage is acceptable as long as attribution is given.
 * NICAP - Unknown copyright status
 * \*U\* binary database file U.RND: Copyright 1994-2002 [Larry Hatch](https://www.openminds.tv/larry-hatch-ufo-database-creator-remembered/42142).
 According to David Marler, Executive Director of the [National UFO Historical Records Center](http://www.nufohrc.org/), "The family has verbally given permission for the database to be used.
 If you need to speak with them, I have their contact info."

-Note: Although the C++ tool itself is open source with a permissive license (Apache 2.0), any commercial use of the copyrighted data in this repository may require permission from one or more copyright holders.
+Note: Although the C++ tool itself is open source with a permissive license (Apache 2.0), **any commercial use of the copyrighted data in this repository may require permission from one or more copyright holders**.

 ## Instructions